zenglenn42/CityMatch/README.md

 ![alt](docs/img/sonja-guina-ryO9maYr4rY-unsplash.jpg)
 Photo by Sonja Guina

-It started out as a modest request from a friend: ```Could you implement a table view?```
+It starts out as a modest request from a friend: ```Could you implement a table view?```

-He didn't want to see a lot of photos or fluffy chart animations, just the underlying data in a simple format.
+He doesn't want to see a lot of photos or fluffy chart animations, just the underlying data in a simple format.

 I let the idea percolate for about a week with the following realizations: